 An alcoholic cannot control or stop their harmful drinking.
 You can die from alcoholism.
 It is an illness where you have an addiction or dependence on alcohol.
 You experience withdrawal symptoms if you stop drinking.

 Alcohol-specific deaths account for less than 2% of all deaths in NI.
-However there has been an increase in such deaths, rising from 178 in 2001 to 303 in 2017 (highest on record to date).
+However there has been an increase in such deaths, rising by over 50% in the past 10 years.